Your or your family's wages, salaries, interest, dividends, etc., minus certain deductions

 Financial aid, often based on financial need, that does not need to be repaid (unless,

-for example, you drop classes or withdraw from school).
+for example, you drop classes or withdraw from school and owe a refund).

 A binding legal document that you must sign to obtain a federal student loan.